ceselder/AIRS-2025/readme.md

 ## How do I run this code
 So uhh figure out how stuff works on your hpc, there's code to run it in ugent hpc in the hpc directory

-The only code that is interesting imo is the code in CAA_steering_vector_bias.py
+Afterwards just run the python scripts, make sure you have HF_TOKEN defined in your .

-But all the other code is there for completeness :)
+The only code that is interesting imo is the code in CAA_steering_vector_bias.py, but all the other code is there for completeness :)